 This article provides information about the different ways of buying a mobility scooter, and what to expect from the different types of vendors.
-The internet has provided lower priced goods ranging from books and CDs to holidays.
-In terms of mobility scooters, the internet sellers may look cheap, but the after sales care may be non-existent.

 Traditionally mobility scooters were only available at a small number of dedicated mobility dealers.
 These dealers were able to charge a premium as there was little or no local competition.